levizoesch/teller-sdk/README.md

 # teller-sdk
-A simple open source SDK to get started with Teller.io for Laravel.
+A simple open source SDK to interact with Teller.io for Laravel.

 # Contributions & Community
 I encourage others to contribute to this package &#x2764;